 Including Your Dog (bringing them to your elopement)

-If you decide to bring your dog, we have lots of ways to include them!
-We know how excited your dog (and you two) are to go on a fun trip and sniff all the new places.
+If you decide to bring your dog, I have lots of ways to include them!
+I know how excited your dog (and you both) are to go on a fun trip and sniff all the new places.
 Okay, maybe that last part is only true for your dog.
 Either way, here are some great ways to include your pup!

 At Your Airbnb